What is Mindfulness?

 Mindfulness is essentially a way of focusing our minds on the present, without judgement.
 Being mindful can help us discover new ways to cope with the challenges and stresses of daily life.

-Imagine living your life so that you are present to your experience rather than caught up in thinking about the past or future.
-Of course, we need to be able to remember our past and be creative for our futures, but sometimes we miss present delights or make our difficulties even harder because we get so caught up in our thoughts.
-We can be consumed by over-thinking about the past or the future.
-With mindfulness, we can notice our churning thoughts, and when we do, we can find calm even in the midst of great difficulties.
+Imagine living your life so that you are present to your experience rather than caught up in over-thinking about the past or future.
+We do need to be able to remember our past and be creative for our futures, but sometimes we miss present delights or make our difficulties even harder because we get so consumed by our thoughts.
+With mindfulness, we can notice our churning thoughts, and find calm even in the midst of great difficulties.

 Mindfulness techniques include focusing on our breathing, sensations in the body and simple yoga movements.
 When we practise mindfulness, we place our attention, as best we can, on our present experience.
 Bringing our minds back whenever they wander - as they will, it's what minds do - with kindness and patience.

 Much of our suffering comes from resisting our experiences, wanting things to be different from the way they are.
 A sense of peace is not always found by having everything that we want, but it can be discovered through accepting whatever we have.

 We practise using our breath and body sensations as anchors to help us rest in the present, watching our thoughts and feelings come and go.
 We can learn to relate to all our thoughts (big, small, trivial or serious), with the same calm, compassionate detachment.
 By noticing our thoughts with a friendly curiosity, we can catch negative thought patterns before they send us off along the same old spiralling pathways.